typescript-tools/typescript-build-linker/doc/README.md

 > Link together TypeScript packages in a mono-repo

-Automatically manages TypeScript Project References in a lerna monorepo.
+Automatically manage TypeScript Project References in a lerna monorepo.

 Install
 -------